iq-motion-control/iq-module-communication-doc/docs/api_docs/python.rst

 module's family page in the Supported IQUART Clients section.
 For these examples, we will continue to use the ``Vertiq4006`` object created above.

 .. note::
-    In all instances, the value of ``client_entry`` is a value specified by the *Short Name* column of the associated client table.
+    In all instances, the value of ``client_entry`` is a value specified by the *Short Name* column of the associated IQUART client table.

 Get
 ^^^^^^^^^^